- Rated input up to 200 Amp

 If you need to measure or sense a larger current consider the SCT-2000 split core current transformer, which can accommodate up to 1500 amperes.
 Both current sensors comes with a twisted pair 22 AWG lead measuring 8 feet in length.
 Its maximum voltage on a bare conductor is 600 volts.
 It is also UL recognized, as well as being compliant with both CE and RoHS standards.
 Quality is guaranteed by the 10 year warranty.

 Magnelab’s SCT-0750 Series split-core current sensors “sense” AC current up to 200 Amps passing through the center conductor.
 Split-core transformers are ideal for installation on existing electrical wiring by snapping around the conductor.
 The SCT series have a self-locking mechanism.
-Custom outputs and other parameters available at customer request.
+Finally, custom outputs and other parameters available at customer request.